tudorale/frozo/README.md

 # FROZO

 Frozo is more like a clothing brand, a streetwear brand who started from a project at school, the website was made by me, Tudor Alexandru, and the Frozo project is formated from some friends.
+The project is finished and no futures updates will come.

 ## Technology